parker-cline/auto-tutor/README.md

-# Dialogue Engine for Exploring Europia
+# Dialogue Engine for Exploring Irilia

 This React app guides the user through a dialogue sequence written with the [Yarn Spinner](https://yarnspinner.dev/) language.
 The dialogue file is *dialogue.yarn*.
 The dialogue file is an interactive math lesson that teaches users what variables are in algebra.